-What business activities you may perform during the suspension period
+Business activities which are allowed during the suspension period

 During the period of suspended business activity:

-- you may perform all actions necessary to retain or secure the source of income, e.g. rent business premises
+- you may perform all actions necessary to retain or secure the source of income, e.g. leasing business premises

 - you may accept amounts due to you and you must pay your obligations that have arisen before the date of business suspension